denisstasyev/AR-Test-2/README.md

 2. AR.js does not support ```embedded``` property of A-Frame now (AR.js 2.0.8).
 It only supports full screen operation (but you can draw your user interface (UI) on top of the camera 😀).
 3. The only way to avoid scrolling the camera is to use CSS property ```overflow: hidden;``` for ```body```.
 4. AR.js has no opportunity to turn off camera from code now.
 The only way to do this is to use ```window.location.reload();``` from JavaScript.
 That's why you cannot use special URL for AR with React Router.
+5. Very often, AR.js does not work due to the poor quality of the marker itself.
+In my case, after I circled the marker with a black felt-tip pen, the recognition quality was dramatically corrected.
+6. AR.js uses WebRTC.
+That's why you need to enable HTTPS on your site to view AR on smartphones.

-5. three.js: it is quite hard to add custom loader any 3D models format.
+7. three.js: it is quite hard to add custom loader any 3D models format.
 I use GLTF format in this project.
 It loads simple GLTF file, but then some textures are loaded separately.
 That's why you cannot add this simple file into your frontend app: you need some backend to share static models.
 I use Express for Node JS here.
 There is GLB format, which is archive of GLTF, but three.js has no loader for them now.

 ### My results